 I am running the public-facing network (red) and the firewalled area (green) on the same hardware stack, which in a critical system is not good practice, but for a personal-use server running a reasonably secure OS, is acceptable and more convenient.
 No VMs either - keeping processes separated and within their resource allocations is what a properly constructed OS is supposed to do!
 (VMs certainly have their uses, but this isn't one of them).

-The Processing Block is where the bulk of the work happens.
-It supports both Client Functions of human-interface services (including 3D rendering) for local interaction with the server functions, which are responsible for processing and serving data to both the Local UI and the wider internet.
+The Server block is where the bulk of the work happens.
+It supports a suite of applications, which are responsible for processing and serving data to both the Local Client and the wider internet.

 Additionally, there is an interface socket for a "Helper A.I." module which is something I am experimenting with, presently on some really old junk PCs.
 Primarily intended for watch-dog functions (checking various server components haven't crashed and general automated system monitoring and maintenance) and a Personal Digital Assistant (think Apple's Siri or MicroSoft's Cortana.
 Hopefully not Clippy!)